LexNastin/art-downloader/README.md

 Go to the settings page, you should see fields to set your Tumblr tokens.
 Read the [Create a client](https://github.com/tumblr/pytumblr#create-a-client) section of the PyTumblr library, which lists methods to obtain those tokens.

 This method is deprecated and will be removed at 2.0.0 (if that ever happens haha).
-Setting the following 4 environment variables will work for now, but will only work if there respective tokens are not currently set in the settings.
+Setting the following 4 environment variables will work for now, but will only work if their respective tokens are not currently set in the settings.
 ```env
 CONSUMER_KEY = <consumer key>
 CONSUMER_SECRET = <consumer secret>